AlessandroAU/ESP8266-433Mhz-and-IR-Bridge-MQTT/README.md

 Decoding received data is more complex, currently I handle this with a custom python script, I would like to impliment something more elegant on the bridge itself.

+Like my work and want to buy me a beer?:
+Donate Bitcoin!

+BTC: 1NZ1k6XDN7KLy2XSQfdu96SEhrRuJMYbpd

 License: CC BY-NC-SA 3.0